charliegdev/just-another-todo-app/README.md

 ```

 I fell in love with the new way at once, and started trying it in this project.
 Unfortunately, Semantic UI React causes Jest tests to slow down from 200ms to 10s.
 Googling reveals no solutions yet, and it seems neither the Semantic team nor the Jest team want to step in to fix it.
 Therefore, I had to remove it and revert to the old way.
 I'm not sure if there will be a solution in the future.

+## Final Thoughts
+It seems "Todo App" is the "Hello World" for learning frameworks and libraries.
+Since it involves changing application states, it's a good project to learn:

+1. How to use Redux to manage a JavaScript application's states
+1. How to integrate Redux with React using `react-redux` and the [presentational & container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) design pattern
+1. What Redux solves, and how to take advantage of it over React local state.

+That being said, for an application this scale, React local state is more than capable of handling the states.
+Using Redux here is purely for educational purpose.
+The more functionalities we pile onto this simple application, the more beneficial Redux is; however, for now, local state is totally fine.